PyBioProx/PyBioProx/paper/main.md

 antibody (1:400 in blocking/permeabilization solution) for 1hr before washing
 in PBS and mounting on slides containing prolong gold.
-Mounted samples were imaged using a Zeiss LSM 880 laser scanning microscope using a 100x oil immersion objective (NA 1.4).
-5 Z-stacks images were taken per technical replicate with a step size of 0.75$`\mu m`$.
+Mounted samples were imaged using a Zeiss LSM 880 laser scanning microscope using a 100x oil immersion objective (NA 1.55).
+5 Z-stack images were taken per technical replicate with a step size of 0.75µm.

 ### 3. Fluorescent object detection